wp-statistics/wp-statistics/readme.txt

 * As the webcrawler code is now working, you'll probably see a significant change in the "Unknown" browser category and the number of hits your site gets.

 == Changelog ==
+= 5.3 =
+* Added: New robot's to the robots list: BOT for JCE, Leikibot, LoadTimeBot, NerdyBot, niki-bot, PagesInventory, sees.co, SurveyBot, trendictionbot, Twitterbot, Wotbox, ZemlyaCrawl
+* Added: Check for PHP's Safe Mode as the GeoIP code does not function with it enabled.
+* Fixed: Download of the GeoIP database could cause a fatal error message at the end of a page if it was triggered outside the admin area.

 = 5.2 =
 * Added: Additional checks for BC Math and cURL which are required for the GeoIP code.
 * Updated: GeoIP database handling if it is missing or invalid.